Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Experimental Setups

 \subsection{Datasets}

 We utilize the LRS3-TED and IEMOCAP datasets for pre-training and fine-tuning respectively.

-\begin{itemize} \item \textbf{LRS3-TED}~\cite{afouras2018lrs3} is comprised of over 400 hours of video by more than 5000 speakers from TED and TEDx talks with spontaneous speech and various speaking styles and emotions.
-The videos are recorded in different acoustic scenes and may contain noise or reverberation.
-The dataset is typically used for lipreading and audio-visual speech recognition tasks.
-There are no emotion or speaking style labels in this dataset.

-\item \textbf{IEMOCAP}~\cite{busso2008iemocap} is a multimodal emotion dataset recorded by 10 actors in a fictitious scenario.
-We follow the standard settings\cite{yang2021superb} in which leave-one-session-out is adopted with 5-fold cross validation.
+\begin{itemize} \item \textbf{LRS3-TED}~\cite{afouras2018lrs3} is comprised of over 400 hours of video by more than 5000 speakers from TED and TEDx talks with spontaneous speech.
+LRS3-TED is collected with various speaking styles and emotions in a variety of acoustic scenes, which will help the model learn rich paralinguistic changes. \item \textbf{IEMOCAP}~\cite{busso2008iemocap} is a multimodal emotion dataset recorded by 10 actors in a fictitious scenario.
+We follow the settings used in previous work~\cite{guo2021representation, tarantino2019self, zou2022speech}, in which leave-one-session-out is adopted with 5-fold cross-validation.
 One session is left for testing and another one is used for validation, while the rest of the three sessions is utilized for training in each round.
-Four types of emotions (\textit{happy, sad, angry} and \textit{neutral}) with a total of 5531 utterances ($\sim$ 7 hours) are considered. \end{itemize}
+Four types of emotions (\textit{happy, sad, angry} and \textit{neutral}) with a total of 5531 utterances are considered. \end{itemize}